apache/dolphinscheduler-website/docs/en-us/dev/user_doc/architecture/design.md

      WorkerServer also adopts a distributed and decentralized design concept.
 WorkerServer is mainly responsible for task execution and providing log services.

-     When the WorkerServer service starts, register a temporary node with Zookeeper and maintain a heartbeat.
+     When the WorkerServer service starts, register a temporary node with ZooKeeper and maintain a heartbeat.
      Server provides monitoring services based on netty.
 Worker

-     ##### The service mainly includes:
+     #### The Service Mainly Includes:

      - **Fetch TaskThread** is mainly responsible for continuously getting tasks from **Task Queue**, and calling **TaskScheduleThread** corresponding executor according to different task types.

 * **ZooKeeper**